darrylmeyer/raspberry-pi-led/README.md

 # raspberry-pi-led

-This repo contains some scripts I created for controlling LEDs with my Raspberry Pi.
+This repo contains some scripts I created for controlling LEDs with a Raspberry Pi.
-It's just some basic stuff like turning an LED on for 1 second then turning it off again.
-It will get more complicated as I go along.

 Explaination of the scripts in this repo: